exurd/alcubierre/README.md

                         Threshold ratio of likes and dislikes.
 If a game has a lower ratio than the threshold, it gets skipped.
                         Setting to -1 (default) disables the threshold.
+  --visits-limit, -vl NUMBER
+                        Limit of the amount of visits on a universe.
+If the universe has a higher number than the limit, it gets skipped.
+Setting to -1 (default) disables the limit.
   --seconds, -s SECONDS
                         How many seconds before killing the Roblox process.
                         Setting to -1 (default) disables the timer.